ovaleanu/kubernetes/docs/kubefed_contrail.md

 contrail-2   44m   True    federation-enabled=true
 ```

-I will create a federate namespace in Host Cluster and then propagate this to Member Cluster
+I will create a federate namespace in Host Cluster and then propagate it to Member Cluster

 ```
 $ kubectl create ns kubefed-test